 So don’t cut yourself short.
 Give yourself the freedom to think big and trust that you have what it takes to get there, even if you haven’t found it yet.

-The #1 barrier that usually keeps me from reaching a goal is analysis paralysis.
-In other words, I think too much and don’t do enough.
+The #1 barrier that usually keeps many from reaching their goals is analysis paralysis.
+In other words, they think too much and don’t do enough.

 The ONE Thing says that in order to have your dream life, stop asking so many questions and answer only one: The Focusing Question.